Willow, white, Salix alba L. hero image

 Willow, white, Salix alba L.

 If I had to choose one tree to put in my garden, it would be the white willow, Salix alba.
-She may not be as majestic as other trees, but if you only have space for one tree this it is a great one to have on your side.
-You will find willows everywhere, even in wet places where other trees don’t do well.
-That is why I have known them from my early childhood.
-In the swampy soil along the rivers of my childhood there were plenty of willow trees.
+It may not be as majestic as some other trees, but with all its uses, it definitely is a great tree to have on your side.

 The medicinal properties of willow, Salix alba, in a nutshell

-If you look into medicinal properties of the willow, you will find that almost everyone uses willow-based medicine.
-Thanks to the willow we have aspirin.
-Willow contains something called salicin which is converted into salicylic acid in our body.
-But because willow bark contains more constituents, and not just the isolated active ingredient like aspirin does, it usually works with fewer side effects.
-So willow has a powerful analgesic effect, but it can do more.
-It also works in afflictions involving the urinary tract.
+When you delve into the medicinal properties of willow tree, you will find that the majority of people uses willow-based medicine at some point.
+Thanks to willow, we have aspirin.
+Willow bark contains salicin, which is converted into salicylic acid in our body.
+Because willow bark contains more constituents and not just the isolated active ingredient, like aspirin does, it usually comes with fewer side effects.
+So, willow has a powerful analgesic effect, but it can do more.
+It works in conditions involving the urinary tract, for instance.

 The magical properties of willow in a nutshell

-Taking the medicinal properties into account, it is not surprising that willow was traditionally used in magic for protection and healing.
-You can use willow to make a broom and it’s a good ally for your divination practice.
-It is also strongly associated with the moon, with water and feelings.
-It can rightfully be called a magical tree.
+In magic, willow has traditionally been used for protection and healing.
+You can use willow to make a magic broom.
+In addition, she is a good ally during divination sessions.
+Willow has a strong association with the moon, with water and, logically, with feelings.
+It can rightly be called a magical tree.

 Botanical description Willow, Salix alba L.

-The leaves are oblong, up to 4 times as long as they are wide and green at the top and silver-grey at the bottom.
-The bottom is covered in downy hairs.
+The leaves are oblong, up to four times as long as they are wide and green on top and silver-grey at the bottom.
+The underside is covered in downy hairs.

-The inflorescences differ between male and female plants.
-Not so much in shape, but mainly in colour.
-Both start out as grey, sericeous catkins and develop into cylindrical panicles, the male yellow and the female green in colour.
-They are followed by the valvate capsules, from which black seeds with a pappus emerge.
+The inflorescences differ between male and female plants, not so much in shape, but mainly in colour.
+Both start as grey, sericeous catkins and develop into cylindrical panicles, the male yellow and the female green in colour.
+After flowering, the valvate capsules develop, from which black seeds with a pappus emerge.

 Interesting facts

-It is striking that the trunk of a willow can be in a major state of decomposition, while there can still be a hard core coming from the original taproot, which ensures that the willow continues to live.
+It is striking that, while the trunk of a willow can be in an advanced state of decomposition, a hard core often still emerges from the original taproot and thus ensures that the tree continues to live.

-Dowsing for water was done with a forked willow branch.
+Dowsing for water was and still is, done with a forked willow branch.

 It's not allowed to copy content of this website